-This year marks a milestone in luxury cruising.
-It is the 25th anniversary of Silversea Cruises, the company that pioneered the ultra-luxury experience at sea.
+The year 2019 marks the 25th anniversary of Silversea Cruises, the company that pioneered the ultra-luxury experience at sea.

 Today Silversea are renowned for their luxurious cruise ships.
 They offer an all-inclusive lifestyle with gourmet restaurants, resort-like amenities and impeccable service.

 However, as Silversea mark the silver jubilee it is worth remembering that it is the unique experiences they offer that set them apart.
 Silversea visit more destinations than any other cruise line and they offer an unrivalled program of destination immersion and cultural connection.
 For Silversea, experiences are the new luxury.